 Zahra Soltanian is a trustee of the Kashfence Trust.
 She manages the organization and operation of the trust’s activities and its financial aspects.
 She is interested in women’s rights, freedoms and health.
 She can also communicate in four languages.

 Ali Soltanian Fard Jahromi is the web administrator for the Kashfence Philosophy site.
 He is responsible for the this site’s smooth running, SEO and social media and web activities.
-His other activities include animation, film production, game development and 3D art.
+His other activities include software development, 3D and CGI art, animation, film production and game development.

 Kashfence Philosophy is the doctrine developed by Dr. Shahin Soltanian that maintains rational and scientific reasoning is the basis for a happy and moral life.
 The word Kashfence is comprised of the word ‘Kashf’, meaning to discover in some languages, with the suffix ‘ence’ which denotes a quality, an action or result.
 Together ‘kashf’ and ‘ence’ create the original word Kashfence intended to capture the essence of discovering through rational and scientific reasoning and analysis.
 The essence of Kashfence Philosophy is for every person to discover through rational and scientific reasoning.